Find Grad Schools

 50% Women

 Purdue University - Main Campus is the 4th most popular school in the nation for students seeking a doctor's degree in agricultural public services.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-During the 2020-2021 academic year, 2 people received their doctor's degree in agricultural public services from Purdue.
+During the most recent year for which we have data, 2 people received their doctor's degree in agricultural public services from Purdue.
+Of these students, 50% were women and 50% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to agricultural public services that offer doctor’s degrees.